Ticks happen to the best of us, and even the most vigilant pet owner can find themselves dealing with a tick-borne disease.

 Ticks are a common problem for pet owners, but they can be treated with an over-the-counter medication and prevented by using a monthly preventative.
-It’s important to keep your dog well groomed so you can check them for ticks regularly.
-If you do find one on your pup, use tweezers or a flea comb to get it off without crushing it.
-It is also important that if the tick has been attached for more than 24 hours, you should call your vet for advice.
+If you do find one on your dog, use tweezers or a flea comb to get it off without crushing it.

 The first step is figuring out whether or not you need treatment for your dog.

 In order to make that decision, you’ll want to figure out what kind of tick it is.

 All ticks carry diseases, but some are much more serious than others.

 Some dog breeds have an increased risk of contracting Lyme disease from certain types of ticks; so if your breed falls into this category, then you should take extra care to remove the tick.

 If you’re not sure what kind of ticks your dog has, then it’s best to consult a veterinarian for advice on how and when treatment should be administered – but if there are no symptoms yet or they don’t seem too serious (your dog is acting normal), here’s some general information about removing them: